KE's Complete Guide to Trekking the Tour du Mont Blanc

 How do you trek the Tour du Mont Blanc

 The key question is: guided or self-guided?
 Going with a guided group is an experience in itself.
 You have a local, passionate leader to help show you the way and find you all the best views and cafes, and you’ll be part of a group of fellow travellers – there’s nothing like a bit of camaraderie to overcome a challenge.
 If you like the idea of everything being booked for you, but with the addition of being able to choose how fast or slow you want to go, then self-guided is the one for you.
-If you choose KE for your self-guided adventure, you can choose either the classic experience and complete the route with 9 days trekking during an 11 day holiday or take it a bit easier, still with 9 days total trekking but with rest days in Courmayeur, Champex and Argentiere taking 14 days in total.
+If you choose KE for your self-guided adventure, you can complete the trek over 12 days or 14 days and stay in private rooms, or you can trek hut-to-hut and stay in dorms on our 9 day self-guided holiday.

 Highlights